facebook/zstd/zstd_compression_format.md

 Given an alphabet with known symbol frequencies, the Huffman algorithm allows the construction of an optimal prefix code using the fewest bits of any possible prefix codes for that alphabet.
-Such a code is called a Huffman code.

 Prefix code must not exceed a maximum code length.
 More bits improve accuracy but cost more header size, and require more memory for decoding operations.

 The current format limits the maximum depth to 15 bits.
-The reference decoder goes further, by limiting it to 11 bits.
+The reference decoder goes further, by limiting it to 12 bits.
 It is recommended to remain compatible with reference decoder.